InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/modular-code.md

 * Offer education.
   * On why: Lack of modularity is technical debt.
 It increases costs but hides them by shifting these into the future.
   * On how: Modular code is well-understood; there is a lot of literature in favor of this.
-  * Select certain "success projects", teams that will develop reusable code and demonstrate the long term success.
-This can help motivate others (they see what is possible and what is in it for them).
-Transparency is critical.
+  * Select certain "success projects", teams that have developed reusable code and can demonstrate the long term success.
+This can help motivate others, as they see what is possible and what is in it for them.
+Learning directly from other developers is critical.
 * Introduce refactoring as an organic effort and strive for it to become part of the culture.
   * Acknowledge and drive acceptance for the investment in modularization.
 Build time into the release schedule for this.
 * Search for modularizable functionalities: